 In September 2018 I spent nine days in hospital due to lower back pain.
-It took six months to find a diagnosis of Fibromyalgia and a form of Rheumatoid Arthritis that attacks my joints and spine where I have arthritic discs in my L4/L5 and L5/S1.
+It took six months to find a diagnosis of Fibromyalgia and Rheumatoid Arthritis.
+I also have degenerative disease in spine where I have arthritic discs in my L4/L5 and L5/S1.

 I have a long and dodgy family medical history.
-My Grandmother died in her forties and my mother has major medical issues, resides in a nursing home, requiring 24/7 care and aged in the mid sixties.
-I am mid forties in age and now living with three genetic diseases that are degenerative.
+My Grandmother died in her forties and my mother has major medical issues, resides in a nursing home, requires 24/7 care, and is aged in her mid-sixties.
+I am mid-forties in age and now living with three diseases that are degenerative.
 I feel an urge to make the most of my ‘good health’ because my genetics are not going in my favour.

 Over the last six months of working, I’ve had many days/weeks off work due to my illness.
-I know where the stress is in my life, however kept steaming ahead figuring, this is what every middle age person has to deal with.
+I know where the stress is in my life however kept pushing ahead with the assumption, this is what every middle age person has to deal with.
 My stress is no better or worst than the average person, what is the big deal?
 ‘Just get on with life and make the most of it’, I hear my critics say.
-However my dodgy genetics keep rising and stopping me in my tracks with debilitating back spasms, unable to walk a few steps and requiring weeks off work.
+However, my dodgy genetics keep rising and stopping me in my tracks with debilitating back spasms, unable to walk a few steps, and requiring weeks off work.

-After much prayer and deliberation our new life directions is to travel.
+After much prayer and deliberation, our new life direction was to travel.
 I am taking time off between (working) contracts to travel in a caravan on an extended holiday, visiting family and friends.

 How can I afford this, you might ask?
-I am currently on various drug trials, for my illness and receive a small payment out of my superannuation.
+I am currently under the supervision of a Rheumatologist, trying various drug trials, for my RA and receiving a small payment out of my superannuation.
 These payments are only for a short – fixed period of time.
-And I was left a small inheritance which has paid for a second hand car and caravan.
+And I was left a small house deposit saved which I used to pay for a second-hand car and caravan.

-My ongoing health care will continue to be supervised by my GP and rheumatologist via a chronic health plan, weekly blood tests and specialist drug therapy.
-My goal is to be medication free with my diseases in remission.
+My ongoing health care will continue to be supervised by my GP and Rheumatologist via a chronic health plan, weekly blood tests and specialist drug therapy.
+My goal is remission from RA and finding a healthy work-life balance.

 Follow my story (frequently posting on Facebook @whydiss) as I retrace townships of my youth, drop in on extended family, catch up with friends, try new foods, heal via hippy stuff, grieve and de-stress.